HHS/syndication/syndication-client-drupal7-module/README.md

 ------------

 **1.16.7.27**

-Added delete opiton on the Drupal side so the content will be removed on the Syndication system.
+Added delete option on the Drupal side so the content will be removed on the Syndication system.
 We have also added archive/unarchive option for the Syndicated content.

 **1.16.6.8**